Back to blog

 5. Mutual agreement — If even nationality doesn't resolve it, the two countries' tax authorities negotiate between themselves.
 This is rare and slow.

-Both countries claim her as tax resident.
-Under the Germany-Portugal tax treaty (which follows the OECD model), the tie-breaker would likely assign her to Germany: she has permanent homes in both countries (step 1 inconclusive), but her center of vital interests — family, property, primary economic connections — is clearly Germany.
+Both jurisdictions can claim residency.
+Under the Germany-Portugal tax treaty (OECD-model), the tie-breaker typically assigns residency to Germany: permanent homes exist in both jurisdictions (step 1 inconclusive), but the center of vital interests — family, property, primary economic ties — is in Germany.

 The 2025 OECD Model Convention Update